z-aqib/machine-learning-algorithms/challenger1/dailycases.md

 - PCA: use best found in DT
 - kbest feature selection: 35
 - algo feature importance: 20

-LightGBM:
-- PCA: use best found in DT

 XGBoost:
 - PCA: use best found in DT